dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 *have* to be a `Class`, I can turn it into a `function` and I prefer to do that when possible.
-Instead of `destructuring` the props inside the `render` method I am now doing it inside the arugments.
+Instead of `destructuring` the props inside the `render` method I am now doing it inside the arguments.
 I can remove now the `destructuring` and I can also remove the `render` method declaration the `visibleTodos` are only used in a *single* place